logo

 You are probably wondering why a company would go through the trouble of training an employee who will only work short term.
 However, companies hire interns for a variety of reasons.
 These reasons may include:

 Some employers create these student learning experiences to hire employees.
-However, every employer is not looking to hire for a long-term position.
-Hiring externs and interns are good for employers looking to hire entry-level talent.
+However, not every employer is looking to hire for a long-term position.
+Hiring externs and interns is good for employers looking to hire entry-level talent.
 They can evaluate the students’ capabilities without entering into a contract.

 Many externs and interns come back to the same position every year until graduation.
 The employer gains insight into whether the student is a good fit for the company.
 Working with the same intern or extern saves the company money and time.
 Companies may ask some of the students to return for full-time employment after graduation.
 It is an advantage for companies to hire ex-interns and externs.
 They already understand the job and knows how the company works.